ringcentral/ringcentral-api-docs/docs/authentication/tokens.md

 Tokens are used to provide a context in each request for authorization or authentication.
 It is important to understand distinctions between token types:

-* An **access key** is a token issued by authorization server and used by the application to make requests to all endpoints which require authentication.
+* An **access token** is a token issued by authorization server and used by the application to make requests to all endpoints which require authentication.

-* A **refresh token** can be provided alongside the access key during authorization.
-It is a single-use token used to fetch a new access key before it expires.
+* A **refresh token** can be provided alongside the access token during authorization.
+It is a single-use token used to fetch a new access token before it expires.
 The refresh token itself cannot be used to access protected resources.

-## Access key expiration and invalidation
+## Access token expiration and invalidation

 Tokens may be invalidated for any of the following reasons: